jstrohschein/react-shopping-cart/README.md

 **STEP 6 - Providing data with CartContext**

 - Let's go ahead and bring our newly created `CartContext` into our `App.js` and wrap all of our components inside of our `CartContext.Provider`.
-Make sure our `ProductContext.Provider` is still the root provider.
+Make sure our `shopContext.Provider` is still the root provider.

 - Now pass a value prop to our `CartContext.Provider`, this value prop is going to contain our `cart` state.